 I love geography!
 I collected stamps in my teens: come by office hour if you'd like a stamp/some stamps from my collection.
 I visited or lived in over 50 countries, mostly in the 1980s, spending about three years in Europe (mostly in Spain and France) and another three years in Asia (mostly in Japan and Thailand).
 I bought my first car a Holden (like a Buick) in Australia.
 My stays in Africa (Egypt, Kenya, Tanzania and Morocco) were shorter by amazing.
 I've never been to South America.
-I've taught at BC for 15 years and lived in the Puget Sound area for nearly 30 years.
+I've taught at BC for 17 years and lived in the Puget Sound area for nearly 30 years.
 This is home now.
 I speak English, Spanish, French and (some) Japanese.
 I hope I speak your language!
 Please let me know if you have any questions/comments!

 Everyone has a personal Geography.
 My little hometown of Cohasset, Massachusetts was (and still is) almost all white ethnically.
 However, about 50 students of color from Boston got up at 5:30 everyday to attend Cohasset's public school in a voluntary program called METCO.
+It's the largest of it's size in the country.

-Here's a link: https://en.wikipedia.org/wiki/METCO (Links to an external site.)Links to an external site.
+Here's their link: https://en.wikipedia.org/wiki/METCO (Links to an external site.)Links to an external site.